daren996/MinhashSketch/README.md

 So if we insert and pop the new value into the heap every time, the complexity will be O[log(m)*(l-k+1)].
 But if we save the maximum of this heap, the complexity tends to be O(l-k+1).

+### Change to a more reasonable hash function system

 -------------------
 This is a project when I was internship at the University of Washington in St. Louis under the guidance of [Prof. Buhler](https://www.cse.wustl.edu/~jbuhler/).